 Known to many for George Washington’s famous crossing, the Delaware transcends history as a river of tremendous biological, economic and cultural significance.
-Originating from clear, cold headwater streams in the Catskill Mountains, it flows for more than 400 miles through the sweeping beauty of the Water Gap, beneath the bridge spans of Colonial-era river towns, and through the urban corridors of Trenton and Philadelphia before finally reaching Delaware Bay and the Atlantic Ocean.
+Originating from clear, cold headwater streams in the Catskill Mountains, it flows for more than 400 miles through the sweeping beauty of the Water Gap, beneath the bridge spans of Colonial-era river towns, and through the urban corridors of Trenton and Philadelphia before reaching the Delaware Bay and the Atlantic Ocean.

 Mighty But Not Invincible